Which heel height should I choose for tango practice?

 In fact there is no simple answer, because there is no norm or standard on this point.
 Each brand calculates its heel height as it wishes.

-Look at the diagram below: we see 2 identical shoes (strictly the same height) with different heel heights, simply because the shape of the heel is different.
+Look at the diagram below: we see 2 identical shoes (strictly the same height) with different heel heights, quite simply because the shape of the heel is different.

 And to complicate everything, know that a heel that measures 8 cm in size 38 will barely reach 7.5 cm in 35 and exceed 8.5 cm in 42!
-And yes, the heel "grows" with the shoe (and that's also why making a shoe is complicated).
+And yes, the heel "grows" with the shoe (and that's also why making a shoe is complex).

 However, whether you buy a size 35 or 42, the same heel height will be indicated.

-While here, not only are we talking about dancing, but it's also about Argentine tango!
+So here, not only are we talking about dancing, but it's also about Argentine tango!

 It is true that, whatever the height, dancing in heels causes very significant pressure on the toes and metatarsals.
 Lalatango shoes have been developed to reduce this pressure, thanks to these two main characteristics:

 - The shape of Lalatango shoes is designed to provide optimum support for your arch.
-With its perfect arch, it ensures exceptional comfort for dancing the tango until the end of the night!
+With its perfect arch, it ensures exceptional comfort for dancing tango until the end of the night!